Repairing food systems failures: Policies, Innovations & Partnerships

 Changes in food systems cannot be effectively reached without active involvement of relevant stakeholders at different stages.
 Since it is crucially important to create suitable incentives for co-innovation, food systems change requires simultaneous interventions at different system levels,.
 Such co-innovation initiatives for healthier diets can be particularly useful to support systematic changes in food systems dynamics that jointly benefit different stakeholders and also overcome structural dilemmas by identifying win-win solutions at aggregate systems level.

 Many interventions that focus on reducing food losses in the agro-food supply chain and prospects for integration circular food systems usually meet severe constraints because most efforts have to be made by producers at the beginning of the supply chain while results are reaped at the end of the value chain mostly by retailers (longer shelf life).
-Experiments in Nigeria with local producers and traders that deliver tomatoes to Lagos city over a distance of almost 1000 km indicate their willingness to use improved plastic crates for packaging tomatoes, thus substantially reducing post-harvest losses.
+Experiments in Nigeria with local essay on art and craft aslproducers and traders that deliver tomatoes to Lagos city over a distance of almost 1000 km indicate their willingness to use improved plastic crates for packaging tomatoes, thus substantially reducing post-harvest losses.
 But this practice only became institutionalized once traders showed joint commitments to engage in a return system y bring the empty crates back to the producers, and therefore engaged in long-term delivery contracts with local farmers while transferring part of the extra revenues to them as well.
 This institutional arrangement thus complemented the technical innovation that enabled the upgrading of the whole food system.

 In a similar vein, experiments with improved school feeding (menus prepared with fresh vegetables and dairy) and healthier meals in hospital and factory canteens in Vietnam and Bangladesh that were originally designed to deliver on improved school results, better workplace attendance or shorter hospitalization stays, also can become particularly effective for generating spillovers to household eating practices and habits.
 The food system payoff of such focussed investments becomes visible once similar ingredients and food preparation modes are also applied at a regular base for preparing more healthier home meals.